elycruz/sjljs/README.md

 - IE9+, and all other modern day browsers.

 ### NodeJs
-- 5.0.0+
+- 4.0.0+

 ## Todos:
 ### MVP for 6.1.0
 - [X] - ~~@todo Include all sub items for components included as sub nav in readme.~~ All docs will now be included in api docs instead (generated with jsdocs).
-- [ ] - @todo Cleanup all jsdocs and ensure all library members are listed there and showing their docs properly/clearly.
+- [X] - @todo Cleanup all jsdocs and ensure all library members are listed there and showing their docs properly/clearly.
 - [ ] - @todo Ensure all existing constructors and library members have a test file for theirselves.

 ## License: